Insurance & Claims

 You must file your claim within the time periods set forth in the Utah Code – generally within one year from the accident or incident giving rise to your claim.
 Section 63G-7-402.
 Time for filing notice of claim.
 View Utah Code

-Mail your completed claim form to:
+Mail or deliver your completed Notice of Claim form to:

 Utah Transit Authority